Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 AWS Wavelength Zones: Areas where AWS storage and computing services are embeded in 5G networks to help developers building mobile applications that require as minimum latency as possible.

 AWS Outposts: A new AWS product announced in 2018, which implies deploying a fully managed AWS infrastructure and a pool of AWS storage and computing services at the customer's site.
 That way a cutomer can have a hybrid cloud that integrates AWS services in their own on-premise, and have a smooth, consistent hybrid experience.

-IAM: AWS Identity and Access Management, is an AWS service that is used for the authentication and the authorization of a customer's access to AWS resources.

 RDS: Amazon Relational Database Service, is an AWS service that is used to deploy and mainatin SQL databases, using different databse engines from which the cutomer can choose.]